 Visiting the Art Museum

-When we recommend going to art museums, sometimes moms wonder what it’s got to do with writing.
+When we recommend going to art museums, sometimes parents wonder what it’s got to do with writing.
 Isn’t art its own course of study?
 Why would Brave Writer specifically promote it?

 I promote the enjoyment and study of art because a visual vocabulary is critical to a verbal one.
 We’re primarily stimulated every day through sight.
 As we observe the world around us, we form impressions that inform our attitudes, beliefs, preferences and habits.
 Art uses a visual vocabulary to communicate.
 We’re awed by the precision of strokes (to an almost photographic accuracy) in some paintings and then moved by the blurry soft edges of impressionism that tend to evoke a mood more than provoke a compliment.
 We see color manipulated to create atmosphere, we observe other times and eras (habits of dress, style of architecture, expanse of nature).
 We get to see style (we can compare and contrast artists within one era, and we can compare and contrast artists of different eras).

 One thing I love about Cincinnati is that the art museum isn’t that far away.
 We went to it yesterday for the afternoon.
 We’ve been many, many times.
-I noticed that especially yesterday.
 As we walked in the door, Liam exclaimed, “I love that Chihuly chandelier.”
 Jacob added, “I could look at it every day.”

 We made our way into the Greek and Egyptian displays and Caitrin noticed that they had rearranged them.
 She went on to point out which of the vases she liked best compared to last time.
 Liam wanted to stop and look at each of the hieroglyphs again.